-Vulkan is a great graphics API.
+Before talking about MoltenVK, we need to come back to Vulkan.
+Vulkan is a great graphics API, aimed at improving over OpenGL by providing more closer control over the hardware, similar to Metal and DirectX12.
 It had a little problem, namely adoption.
 Apple did not support Vulkan in any way, instead recommending developers for macOS and iOS devices to use Metal, their home-made API.
 For games developers, this meant they would have to support potentially three different API moving forward, instead of just OpenGL: DirectX12 for Windows/Xbox, Vulkan for Linux/Android and other platforms, and Metal for macOS/iOS.
 This is where MoltenVK, from Brenwill Workshop, comes in.

 MoltenVK implements the Vulkan API on top of Metal.
 This makes it possible to execute pure Vulkan code on Apple devices in a transparent manner.
 MoltenVK already existed, but the big news is that on the 26th of February, it was made open-source (Apache 2 License) thanks to Valve’s support.
 And since demos speak louder than words, this is Dota2, using Vulkan, running on macOS through MoltenVK: